 Manufacturers’ warranty costs have to be built in to the low profit margins they make when selling to the retailers.

 As a result, manufacturers are careful to craft warranties so that they have very little exposure to anything that might result in a significant cost.

-Manufacturers do take responsibility for repairing (or replacing) products with provable manufacturing defects – unless the furniture is already covered under a different warranty.
+Manufacturers will take responsibility for repairing (or replacing) products with provable manufacturing defects.

 Customers are often responsible for shipping costs.